Kaibu/ASM/README.md

 Currently able to monitor the following values:

-	- PID (process ID of the server instance)
+	- PID process ID of the server instance
+	- OBJ number of all objects in current mission (missionObjects)
-	- MEM (Amount of allocated physical memory)
+	- MEM Amount of allocated physical memory
 	- FPS (on a server this means simulation cycles per second)
 	- FPSmin (the minimum FPS of the last 16 cycles, hist. graph only)
-	- CPS (Condition-evaluation per Second)
+	- CPS Condition-evaluation per Second
-	- PL# (Number of alive player units)
+	- PL# Number of alive player units
-	- AI# (Number of alive local AI units)
+	- AI# Number of alive local AI units
 	- Name of the currently played mission (missionName)
 	- Name of the instance profile (profileName)